dcuartielles/bash_site/docs/BUILD.md

 Once the templates have been created, render the markdown of the site by simply calling:

-`./render_site.sh en .. config pages.csv`
+`./render_site.sh -l en -r .. -c config -f pages.csv`

 inside the *build* folder.
 It will create all of the folders, *MD*, and code files based on templates.
 From there you will have the opportunity of modifying the content once more.
 Use the editor of your choice.

 The parameters for the *render_site.sh* script are:

-* locale: en, es, etc.
+* l, locale: en, es, etc.
+* r, render: folder where the site will be rendered into
-* name of the folder with templates and the like, typically *config*
+* c, config: name of the folder with templates and the like, typically *config*
-* name of the *CSV* file containing the course
+* f, file: name of the *CSV* file containing the course

 You will have to call it once per locale, which also means you should need the actual *CSV* file for the corresponding language.

+## Export your site to other formats

+The way information is built in the form of Markdown files requires some considerations depending on which kind of outputs you might expect from the generator.
+For example, if you are looking at having an HTML site, you will have to convert each one of the *\*.md* files separately, index included.
+On the other hand, if you are looking at making a printing-ready PDF, you might have to download all of the images, compose everything into a single file, and then call the *pandoc* script with the options to generate a *TOC* (table of contents).

+The export script is wrapping the call to *pandoc* after making some preparation work with the file.
+Call it as follows:

+`./export_site.sh -t HTML -r ..`

+The parameter for the *export_site.sh* script are:

+* l, locale: en, es, etc.
+* t, type of output: HTML, PDF
+* r, render: folder where the site was rendered into
+* p, pandoc parameters: a string containing the non-default settings for *pandoc*

 ## Note